Clinical trial: Trial design

 Clinical studies having small numbers of subjects may be "sponsored" by single researchers or a small group of researchers, and are designed to test simple questions or feasibility to expand the research for a more comprehensive randomized controlled trial.

+Clinical studies can be "sponsored" (financed and organized) by academic institutions, pharmaceutical companies, government entities and even private groups.
+Trials are conducted for new drugs, biotechnology, diagnostic assays or medical devices to determine their safety and efficacy prior to being submitted for regulatory review that would determine market approval.

 Active control studies

-In many cases, giving a placebo to a person suffering from a disease may be unethical.
-To address this, it has become a common practice to conduct "active comparator" (also known as "active control") trials.
+In cases where giving a placebo to a person suffering from a disease may be unethical, "active comparator" (also known as "active control") trials may be conducted instead.
 In trials with an active control group, subjects are given either the experimental treatment or a previously approved treatment with known effectiveness.
+In other cases, sponsors may conduct an active comparator trial to establish an efficacy claim relative to the active comparator instead of the placebo in labeling.

 Master protocol

-In such studies, multiple experimental treatments are tested in a single trial.
+A master protocol includes multiple substudies, which may have different objectives and involve coordinated efforts to evaluate one or more medical products in one or more diseases or conditions within the overall study structure.
+Trials that could develop a master protocol include the umbrella trial (multiple medical products for a single disease), platform trial (multiple products for a single disease entering and leaving the platform), and basket trial (one medical product for multiple diseases or disease subtypes).

 Genetic testing enables researchers to group patients according to their genetic profile, deliver drugs based on that profile to that group and compare the results.
 Multiple companies can participate, each bringing a different drug.
 The first such approach targets squamous cell cancer, which includes varying genetic disruptions from patient to patient.
 Amgen, AstraZeneca and Pfizer are involved, the first time they have worked together in a late-stage trial.
 Patients whose genomic profiles do not match any of the trial drugs receive a drug designed to stimulate the immune system to attack cancer.